Your computer shuts down and you receive following error followed by a soft boot interval:

 Identify Conflicting Update

 There are several other things you’ve to look up.
-Windows 10 policy of automatic updates has run into its so many problems.
+There may be a problem with the Windows 10 update policy.
 Some recently installed updates might have caused Windows error code 0x7b.
-Under Programs and Features sub category in Programs category, there is an option to view installed updates.
+Under Programs and Features subcategory in Programs category, there is an option to view installed updates.

 Perform Startup Repair